Gilone/fenghao.github.com/about.md

 - Devised a method to optimize workflow by collecting progress data of features from Power BI and Gerrit and generating slides automatically, designed a multi-threaded crawler application in Python with PyQt, Requests, Selenium and Multiprocessing, reducing a man-day ↓ in every two weeks.

-- Built workflow tool-kits such as HTML automatic generator, email robot, mock testing, DAO helper, authentication module disassembled from 50k+ lines of VBA code, etc., promoted them in Nokia’s software development team.
+- Built workflow toolkits such as HTML automatic generator, email robot, mock testing, DAO helper, authentication module disassembled from 50k+ lines of VBA code, etc., and promoted them in Nokia’s software development team.

 ### RESEARCH EXPERIENCE